 Risk is an important consideration for an investment’s yield because high-yield investments may carry more risk.

 With stocks, if a company is paying high dividends, it may not be reinvesting in the company and growth, which could jeopardize the investment long term.
 It’s important to look at how the dividend payments fit into the company’s overall financials.
-If, for instance, the company consistently reports negative earnings (i.e., losing money) but is still paying dividends, it may be tapping into cash on hand or other sources to afford those payments.
+If, for example, the company consistently reports negative earnings (i.e., losing money) but is still paying dividends, it may be tapping into cash on hand or other sources to afford those payments.
 This could signal long-term problems or even future elimination of dividends.

 Investors should consider their investment goals and tolerance for risk when determining if an investment is the right fit for their portfolio.
 And once you’re ready to pull income from your investments, consider making an appointment with a financial professional to assess your goals and help make sure your withdrawal plans are aligned with your investment objectives.